nosainwe/computer-vision-projects/rehab-pose-analysis/README.md

 - Monocular RGB loses depth information
 - The joint angles are simple 2D proxies
 - The sample is small: only **10 videos**
-- Correct and incorrect movement may differ in ways these simple summary features do not fully capture
+- Correct and incorrect movement may differ in ways that these simple summary features do not fully capture

 So I would not present this as a finished clinical assessment tool.
 I would present it as a useful starting point.